OpenZeppelin/cairo-contracts/docs/Account.md

 Note: execute is not called directly in workflows with the Account.
 Instead, the Signer object is used to send_transaction which calls the execute function.
 Thus, one can think of send_transaction as a wrapper around execute.

-execute takes a Message as its input parameter with a reference to the account. execute then:
+execute takes a transaction as its input parameters.

+A transaction is composed of:
+1. a contract address;
+1. a string with the contract function selector name;
+1. a list of calldata - calldata are the parameters fed to the contract; and
+1. a list of length 2 with a signed response and the response size as the two elements.

+execute then:
 1. confirms that the Account has been initialized
-1. hashes the Message
-1. sends it to Starknet to validate the signature
+1. sends the transaction signatures to Starknet for validation
 1. increments the nonce
-1. calls the contract per the Message
+1. calls the contract per the transaction

 ##### Paramenters: